FREQUENTLY ASKED QUESTIONS

 The 2 stores I use for products with my designs have their own shipping methods.
-If local, I like to deliver the Limited Editions myself to the collector's home.
+If local, I like to deliver the artwork in person to the collector's home.
 Otherwise, I use UPS for shipping the art work, and USPS to mail greeting cards.

 Do you accept commissioned projects?